matthew-tfs/mjcb.io/content/blog/00072-my-year-in-review-2024.md

 ### Practical Guide to PKI with Windows Server - Second Edition ###

 I have been asked a lot about this recently and this is still happening.
-I wasn't able to work on it a lot over the last few months, but I have been able to work on it without too many distractions lately and it is getting close to being completed.
+I wasn't able to work on it a lot over the last few months due to other commitments, but I have been able to work on it without too many distractions lately and it is getting close to being completed.
 I use GitHub to track issues with the book, and I am down to about 30 tasks that need to be completed.
-This may sound like a lot to do, but that is down from almost 160 issues from the beginning of 2024.
+This may sound like a lot left to do, but that is down from almost 160 issues from the beginning of 2024.
+The book is a lot different from the first edition, and has taken a lot of time to put together.
+I have not just updated a few screenshots and added a few details, there is a lot of differences that go more in-depth on the subject matter.
+This is all based on feedback I received for the first edition.

 I won't get into the details, but I have rewritten a lot of the book due to feedback from some testers that I gave early copies to.
 I won't commit to anything, but it should hopefully be done in the next few months.